berkantdu01100-commits/local-c.ai/README.md

 THIS IS CREATED WITH HELP OF KIMI AI

-Download the html file
+Download the html file or create your html file with Visual code studio

 Save it to your computer

-Open the html  with a compatible Web Browser : Chrome/Firefox/Brave
+Open the html  with a compatible Web Browser : Chrome/Firefox/Brave....

 And you can use fully the local C.ai in your web brower